scicloj/notespace/README.md

   * [ ] typical workflow has almost zero latency in namespace evaluation
 * Live reload experience
   * [ ] re-rendering of relevant notebook part(s)
+* A nootebook is a sequence of notes
+  * [x] any note can be rendered independently
+  * [x] we remember notes' last rendering
+  * [ ] we know if notes need a refresh (after code change)
+  * [x] the notebook's rendering is the concatenation of the notes renderings
 * Everything can be a note
   * [x] function definition
   * [ ] test